 Penalty for late payment will not be imposed if at least ninety (90) percent of the tax is paid by the original due date.
-The extension payment should be sent with the previous pre-printed Indiana Form IT-6, as a fifth quarter estimated payment for your taxable year.
+The extension payment should be sent using Form E-6 or pre-printed Indiana Form IT-6, as a fifth quarter estimated payment for your taxable year.
 Any tax paid after the original due date must include interest.
 Contact the Department for the current rate of interest charged for late payments.